Services

 Fix Next.js Core Web Vitals Regressions After Launch or Release

-You are in the right place when the stack was performing acceptably and then got slower after a release, redesign, dependency change, or new thirdparty load.
+This is for sites that were performing acceptably, then got slower after a release, redesign, dependency change, or new thirdparty load.

 Recover lost Core Web Vitals after a release before the site feels slower and key routes start hurting conversion, crawl efficiency, or release confidence.